open-watcom/open-watcom-v2/readme.txt

 This tool is called builder.

-See d:\bld\builder\builder.doc for detailed info on the tool and the source if the documentation doesn't satisfy you.
+See \bld\builder\builder.doc for detailed info on the tool and the source if the documentation doesn't satisfy you.

 Here's how we use it:

-Each project has a "lang.ctl" builder script file.
+Each project has a "builder.ctl" builder script file.
-If you go to a project directory and run builder, it will make only that project; if you go to \bld and run builder, it will build everything the overall build uses \bat\lang.ctl which includes all of the individual project lang.ctl files that we use.
-Note that if you run builder, it will traverse directories upwards until it finds a lang.ctl (or it hits the root and still doesn't find anything, but then you must have done something wrong).
+If you go to a project directory and run builder, it will make only that project; if you go to \bld and run builder, it will build everything the overall build uses \bld\builder.ctl which includes all of the individual project builder.ctl files that we use.
+Note that if you run builder, it will traverse directories upwards until it finds a builder.ctl (or it hits the root and still doesn't find anything, but then you must have done something wrong).